Spice Isle of the Caribbean

 Presently, there are two options available to qualify for Citizenship by Investment: either through a contribution to the National Transformation Fund (N.T.
 F.) or by acquiring government-approved real estate.

 Dual and lifetime citizenship for you and eligible family members

 Tax advantages - No capital gain or estate taxes; income generated outside the country is not taxed

 Confidentiality – Information on persons who acquire citizenship is kept completely confidential and is not reported to your present country of citizenship

 No Residency – There is no requirement to reside in the country before or after citizenship is granted

-U.S. E2 Visa - Access to the E2 Visa treaty with the United States, the only Caribbean country with a CBI program to have same
+U.S. E2 Visa - Access to the E2 Visa treaty with the United States, the only Caribbean country with a CBI program

 Visa-free Travel - With little or no residency requirement, a qualified investor and family members can benefit from numerous privileges including visa-free travel to more than 130 countries.

 The application process is confidential and a visit to the island can be done once citizenship is granted.

 The forms must be completed and submitted in English and via an Authorized Local Agent.
 Citizens International’s legal and accounting professionals will guide you through the application process with great care and attention to detail in order to streamline your processing time.